How to Warm Up Your Twitter Account Before Outreach

 - Spread likes throughout the day, not all at once

-Replying Thoughtfully (5-10 Per Day)
+Replying Thoughtfully (5 to 10 Per Day)

 Replies build more trust than likes because they require effort: